 Twin Lakes Regional Medical Center

-LEITCHFIELD, KY.
-(Feb.
-27, 2012): Officials of Twin Lakes Regional Medical Center (TLRMC) in Leitchfield, Ky., and Norton Healthcare, Louisville, Ky.'s leading health care system, today announced that the two health care organizations have entered into a formal affiliation agreement.
+On Feb.
+27, 2012, officials of Twin Lakes Regional Medical Center in Leitchfield, Kentucky and Norton Healthcare in Louisville, Kentucky announced that the two health care organizations would enter into a formal affiliation agreement.

 About Twin Lakes Regional Medical Center